How Real Estate Agents Should Best Represent Home Sellers

 Your Real Estate agent should be well versed on how to get the word out using all available marketing channels, not just the Multiple Listing Service (MLS).
 Ideally, your Realtor should have a website that draws traffic and showcases all their properties for sale.
 They should also be using social media, like Facebook, Google+, Pinterest and other platforms, to spread the word.
 All of these online options take some time for an agent to develop, but will ultimately strengthen their business and help their client’s homes get sold.

 The Real Estate agents marketing material should be top-notch, from photographs to videos to the brochures used to market the home.
 Investing in a quality Real Estate agent who understands how crucial the marketing is will reap substantial benefits.

 3. Communicate Properly.

 A seller needs to know what is going on with the sale of their home.
 Too many Real Estate agents get a client and then only check back in when they get an offer.
-Real Estate agents should regularly update their clients on the feedback from showings and about anything else that may concern them.
-Even if there are no offers, keeping in touch lets a seller know that you are actually doing something – and worth paying for.
+Real Estate agents should regularly update their customers on the feedback from showings and about anything else that may concern them.
+Even if there are no offers, keeping in touch lets a seller know that you are doing something – and worth paying for.

-Often times surveys are done and the #1 complaint from consumers with towards real estate agents is a lack of proper communication.
+Often surveys are done, and the #1 complaint from consumers with towards real estate agents is a lack of proper communication.
 Real Estate agents who don’t communicate get bad reputations among their peers and their clients.
 There are some clues as a home seller you can observe before you hire an agent that will give you a pretty good indication of how things will be moving forward.
 Do they return your calls or emails promptly?
-In my mind all phone calls or emails should be returned within an hour unless you are already with another client.
+In my mind, all phone calls or emails should be returned within an hour unless you are already with another client.
 There is no excuse for poor communication.
 Staying in touch is something all sellers have a right to expect from their Realtor.